-There are 15 independent laboratories, centers and institutes that provide physical and intellectual intersections between schools and disciplines.
+There are 15 independent laboratories, centers and institutes under the Office of Vice Provost and Dean of Research that provide physical and intellectual intersections between schools and disciplines.
 These institutes are in line with Stanford's long-standing tradition of crossing boundaries to tackle large problems, engaging faculty and their students in collaborations that range from international and economic studies to studies on the environment, energy and health.